 Our public cloud solutions also cover various other industries.
 Our e-commerce cloud solutions, equipped with big data analytics capabilities, enable our customers to rapidly roll out their e-commerce platforms and effectively manage their resources.
 Our education cloud solutions provide quality services for customers in the education sector to accelerate education modernization, promoting education equality and improving the quality of education.
+For example, we provide computing, delivery and other public cloud services to 17EdTech, and our prompt expansion of underlying resources satisfied its demands to ensure high-quality and reliable services during the COVID-19 outbreak in early 2020.
 In addition, we also offer mobile internet cloud solutions designed for the mobile internet industry in general.